AaronVerDow/openscad/doc/compiling.md

     ./scripts/check-dependencies.sh

+(If you only need CGAL or OpenCSG, you can just run ' ./scripts/uni-build-dependencies.sh cgal' or opencsg and it builds only a single library.)

-After that, follow the Compilation instructions below.
+After completion, return to the section above on 'verifying dependencies' to see if they installed correctly, then follow the Compilation instructions below.

 ## Building on Nix